 The second two items must be paid for in dollars.
 There will be a money exchange guy hanging around if you need some greenbacks.

 I’m not sure if the money I paid for the Certificado de Vehiculos was valid.
 I think this went into someone’s pocket.
 I asked several officials and never got a straight answer.
 Be prepared.
 These are the games that border officials like to play.
-I was also solicited several times for propina by a number of the officials at the Nicaraguan entry point.
+A number of the officials solicited for propina several times at the Nicaraguan entry point.
 I didn’t give any.

 Check your forms for proper entry and exit dates.
-If you plan on staying for more than 3 days, you can request a 30-day permit for your vehicle and person.
-There is no additional cost for the thirty-day permit.
+If you plan on staying for more than three days, you can request a 30-day permit for your vehicle and person.
+There is no additional cost for the 30-day permit.

 Next Section of Drive